Louvn/ClipNet-API/README.md

-# ClipNet-Backend
+# ClipNet API
-The Backend of ClipNet: A modern Wiki-System.
+The API of ClipNet: A modern Wiki-System built with FastAPI.